CloudLabs-MOC/AZ500-AzureSecurityTechnologies/Instructions/Labs/LabIntroV2.md

 Participants should have:

-- **Azure Platform Understanding:** Basic knowledge of Azure services, including Azure Kubernetes service.
+- **Azure Platform Understanding:** Basic knowledge of Azure services, including Azure Kubernetes Service.

-- **Basic Knowledge of Kubernetes:** A basic understanding of Kubernetes concepts such as pods, containers, deployments, services.
+- **Basic Knowledge of Kubernetes:** A basic understanding of Kubernetes concepts such as pods, containers, deployments, and services.

 ## Architechture

 This architecture illustrates the flow of deploying and managing a multi-container application using Azure Kubernetes Service (AKS).
 The process begins with the Azure Portal, where an AKS cluster is created and configured.
 Within the AKS cluster, multiple components are deployed as separate pods, including the storefront, product service, order service, and order queue.
 These microservices work together to simulate a retail scenario, with each service running independently but communicating seamlessly within the Kubernetes environment.
 The architecture ensures scalability, high availability, and efficient management of containerized applications in the cloud.

-## Architechture Diagram
+## Architecture Diagram

 ![](../images/kubearch1.png)